tjsantangelo/Commun-Biol-archaeal-histones/README.md

 # Commun-Biol-archaeal-histones
-Code used to analyze the data in the Archaeal histone-based chromatin structures regulate transcription elongation rates manuscript.
+Code used to analyze the data in the Archaeal histone-based chromatin structures regulate transcription elongation rates manuscript: : https://doi.org/10.1038/s42003-024-05928-w